 Section 8.
 An employee who is granted sick leave for a holiday or part of a holiday on which she/he is scheduled to work shall not receive holiday pay or a compensatory day off for that portion of the holiday not worked.

 Section 9.

-An employee not otherwise entitled to the Suffolk County holidays, pursuant to Section 1 above, and who is scheduled to work on such a holiday shall be entitled to a day off with pay, within sixty (60) days following the holiday, to be taken at a time approved by the agency head, or if a compensatory day cannot be granted by the Agency/Department because of a shortage of personnel or other reasons then he/she shall be entitled to pay for one (1) day at his/her regular rate of pay in addition to pay for work on the Suffolk County holiday.

-Additionally, an employee who is not scheduled to work on a Suffolk County holiday, if the employee's usual work-week is five (5) or more days, shall be entitled to a day off with pay, within sixty (60) days following the holiday, to be taken at a time approved by the Agency head, or if a compensatory day cannot be granted by the Agency/Department because of a shortage of personnel or other reasons then he/she shall be entitled to pay for one (1) day at his/her regular rate of pay.

-Section 10.
 Employees of the Commonwealth rendering service on New Year's Day, Thanksgiving Day or Christmas Day shall receive a holiday differential of fifty cents ($0.50) for each hour worked.

 Effective July 9, 2006, employees of the Commonwealth rendering service on New Years Day, Independence Day, Labor Day, Thanksgiving Day, and/or Christmas Day, shall receive a holiday differential of one dollar and 25 cents ($1.25) for each hour worked.

+Section 10.
+For the purposes of ARTICLE 8 - LEAVE, ARTICLE 9 - VACATIONS, and ARTICLE 10 - HOLIDAYS, the term "day" with respect to employees who work an irregular workday or whose regular workday is longer than the normal seven and one-half (7.5) or eight (8.0) hour workday shall mean seven and one-half (7.5) or eight (8.0) hours, whichever is appropriate, and for the purpose of ARTICLE 9 - VACATIONS, the term "week" with respect to such employees shall mean thirty seven and one-half (37.5) or forty (40) hours, whichever is appropriate.
+For the purposes of ARTICLE 8 -LEAVE, ARTICLE 9 - VACATIONS, and ARTICLE 10 - HOLIDAYS, all paid leave time shall be prorated for regular part-time employees.

 ARTICLE 11

 EMPLOYEE EXPENSES